erichoang/criminal-link-prediction/README.md

-# Criminal Link Prediction
+# Criminal Inductive Link Prediction
-Inductive and Transductive Link Prediction for Criminal Network Analysis
+Inductive Link Prediction for Criminal Network Analysis

 This work has been adapted from the original implementation by `working-yuhao`, found at https://github.com/working-yuhao/DEAL, and a fork by `lajd`, found at https://github.com/lajd/DEAL.